isaac-sim/IsaacLab/docs/source/deployment/docker.rst

 attempting to use WebRTC streaming client on Google Chrome and Safari while running Isaac Sim inside a container.
 To avoid this problem, we suggest using either the Native Streaming Client or WebSocket options, or using the Mozilla Firefox browser on which WebRTC works.

+Streaming is the only supported method for visualizing the Isaac GUI from within the container.
+The Omniverse Streaming Client is freely available from the Omniverse app, and is easy to use.
+The other streaming methods similarly require only a web browser.
+If users want to use X11 forwarding in order to have the apps behave as local GUI windows, they can uncomment the relevant portions in docker-compose.yaml.

 .. _`NVIDIA Omniverse EULA`: https://docs.omniverse.nvidia.com/platform/latest/common/NVIDIA_Omniverse_License_Agreement.html